on

 }

-We’re building our language around that structure, including checks on uniqueness of Section.name
+We’re building our language around that structure, including checks on uniqueness of Section.name, generators that iterate over all Document.sections and their contents, and so on.

 This is a reasonable structure … until our document gets too big, or we want to reuse a section in different documents.